MieszkoMakuch/constitution-parser/README.md

 - duplicated lines "Kancelaria Sejmu" and date

 It also retains the structure of the original file e.g. ordered list from article 10 will not be displayed in a single line.

+**Note that** because this is a parser of the Constitution of Poland some prompts may be written in Polish.